gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    upper layer to use/allow it or not.
 Application writers should be aware that allowing renegotiations may result in changes of security parameters.
-Renegotiation has been removed from DTLS 1.3 and partly replaced with Post-Handshake messages such as KeyUpdate.
+Renegotiation has been removed from DTLS 1.3 and partly replaced with post-handshake messages such as KeyUpdate.
 See {{sec-Consideration}} for security considerations regarding rekeying.